Hiring

 Constantly apologising is a big red flag, even if you might not be aware of anything going wrong.

-Thankfully it rarely happens but it’s a real indicator we need to hire if I find myself, or my team, apologising to our clients throughout the day.
+Thankfully it rarely happens but it’s a real indicator we need to hire if we find ourselves apologising to our clients throughout the day.

 “Sorry for the slow reply.”
 “Apologies I missed this last week.”
 “I’m really sorry this is late”.